The Best Kettlebell HIIT Workouts and Routines with PDF

 10. Kettlebell Gorilla Row

-The KB gorilla row is an excellent upper body workout that helps build muscular endurance and muscle mass.
-It engages several muscles at once, such as the trapezius, posterior delt, core, and especially the latissimus dorsi (lats).
+The KB gorilla row is an excellent upper-body workout that helps build endurance and muscle mass.
+It engages the back muscles, such as the latissimus dorsi (lats) and trapezius primarily.

 1. Grab one kettlebell in each hand and stand in a slightly wider than shoulder-width stance.

-2. Hinge forward at your hips until your chest is parallel to the floor, and keep your arms straight below your shoulders, so the kettlebells stay on the ground.
+2. Hinge forward at your hips until your chest is parallel to the floor.
+Keep your arms straight below your shoulders so the kettlebells stay on the ground.

 3. Row the bells alternatively until your lats are fully contracted.